johngage/TILBlog/content/test/test-hybrid-til.md.md

 excalidraw-plugin: parsed
 excalidraw-open-md: true
 ---
+We must extend the drawing interface....perhaps incorporating the Google LENS capabilities?

+What format allows Excalidraw drawings to display on the web site?
+SVG?
-# Time to see what it takes for excalidraw
+What it takes for excalidraw elements to be included in all Obsidian Markdown files.]
 - json format?
 %%
 ## Excalidraw data